nitindhar7/simple-http-request/README.md

 Build & Use
 -----------
 Each http method in this library is heavily commented.
-To begin, build Forrst and import it in your code
+To begin, build simple-http-request and import it in your code

     $ ant